Guiding you through the job search—one step at a time.

 Your application package is your first impression to a potential employer.
 The most effective and competitive ones are tailored and targeted for a specific employer with a particular position or goal in mind.

-In creating your resumé or cover letter, follow these basic guidelines.
+In creating your resumé and/or cover letter, follow these basic guidelines.

 When you are ready to have your resumé or cover letter reviewed and enhanced, you have two options: